pdjr-signalk/pdjr-skplugin-switchlogic/README.md

     In both cases the operand simply assumes the value of the expanded path (i.e. either 0 or 1).

+1.3 One of the constant values "true" or "false".

 2. The available operators are "and", "or" and "not";